Linz - NbS as a motor for urban growth

 Challenges:

 With a population of 193 814 inhabitants (2014), the main challenge for the city of Linz is to manage the transition towards a post-industrial city by conserving and enhancing green spaces while providing opportunities for new development and housing.
-Challenges to be addressed by NBS and recognised by the local authority focus mainly on improving recreational opportunities in the city.
+Challenges to be addressed by NbS and recognised by the local authority focus mainly on improving recreational opportunities in the city.
 Conservation of biodiversity, while acknowledged as a goal, appears to be subordinate to this primary goal for most green areas.
 Climate change is addressed explicitly only in terms of mitigation of emissions; nevertheless, green infrastructure is used to address the main current and future climate impacts on the city (heat, flooding, intensive precipitation, loss of biodiversity).

 Table 1 - Ecosystem Services*